-In the past few decades, dengue fever has been on the rise in India and many states in the country are drastically affected by it.
-It remains a continuous threat to the population and kills approximately 20,000 people every year.
+Dengue fever has been on the rise in India and many states in the country are drastically affected by it.
 It is spread by the vector called Aedes mosquito, which breeds on still water in many cities that gets collected after the end of summer.

 Dengue infection can vary from mild to acute illness.
 In most people, the symptoms of dengue fever start within 4-7 days after the bite of an infected mosquito.
 Symptoms of Dengue fever in adults, as well as children, are difficult to identify as they are similar to symptoms of malaria and typhoid fever.
 It might become a challenge for some to recognize signs of dengue fever.

 - Abrupt onset of high fever which may be up to 105ºF